Proportional representation: Party-list PR methods

-This system is used in many countries, including Finland (open list), Latvia (open list), Sweden (open list), Israel (national closed list), Brazil (open list), Kazakhstan (closed list), Nepal (closed list) as adopted in 2008 in first CA election, the Netherlands (open list), Russia (closed list), South Africa (closed list), Democratic Republic of the Congo (open list), and Ukraine (open list).
+List PR systems are used in Finland (open list), Latvia (open list), Sweden (open list), Israel (national closed list), Brazil (open list), Kazakhstan (closed list), Nepal (closed list) as adopted in 2008 in first CA election, the Netherlands (open list), Russia (closed list), South Africa (closed list), Democratic Republic of the Congo (open list), and Ukraine (open list).
 For elections to the European Parliament, most member states use open lists, but most large EU countries use closed lists, so that the majority of EP seats are distributed by those.
 Local lists were used to elect the Italian Senate during the second half of the 20th century.

+Example

 An example election where the assembly has 200 seats to be filled is presented below.
 Every voter casts their vote for the list created by their favourite party and the results of the election are as follows (popular vote).
 Under party-list PR, every party gets a number of seats proportional to their share of the popular vote.